 What Does KYC Look Like for Crypto Exchanges?

-In concrete terms, KYC (which is closely linked to AML), will take on the form of identity verification (IDV).
+In concrete terms, the cryptocurrency KYC process will take on the form of identity verification (IDV).
 You will usually check for:

 - a full name